 A quick tour of the Capital Assets screen in FreeAgent.

-What you'll see here is each asset that your business has bought, listed at its cost price, net of VAT.
+What you'll see here is each asset that your business has bought, listed at its net book value.
+Net book value is the net of VAT price, less depreciation.

 The first year's worth of depreciation is posted on the day the asset was bought, because an asset immediately loses part of its value when it is no longer brand new.